WolfWare-Technology/StakeMaster/README.md

 ============================================================

 1. Open `StakeMaster.exe`
-2. Enter your website username with a password and register.
+2. Enter a username with a password and register.
 3. Log into your account.
 4. Open your browser and navigate to a Stake Originals game (such as Dice).
 5. Right-click on an empty spot on the screen and hit "Inspect".